tarantool/crud/README.md

     the sole responsibility of the developer
   * `noreturn` (`?boolean`) - suppress successfully processed tuple (first return value is `nil`). `false` by default
+  * `fetch_latest_metadata` (`?boolean`) - guarantees the
+    up-to-date metadata (space format) in first return value, otherwise it may not take into account the latest migration of the data format.
+    Performance overhead is up to 15%. `false` by default

 Returns metadata and array contains one inserted row, error.